-Explanation: The target logical disk could not be expanded because it is now being backed up is in the separate state and expand its capacity again.
+Explanation: The target logical disk could not be expanded because it is now being backed up (replicated).
+Measures: A logical disk in the replicate state cannot be expanded.
+Check that the target logical disk is in the separate state and expand its capacity again.